Engee documentation

 Serial connection

-Use the * statement or the series function to daisy-chain LTI models, for example:
+Use the operator * or a function series for serial connection of LTI models, for example:

 In [ ]: